 |Boulder County Jail 3200 Airport Road Boulder, CO 80301

-accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+accuracy, reliability, suitability or availability with respect to the Website or the information, products, services, or related graphics contained on the Website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
-In no event will we be
+In no event will we

-liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.
-Through this website you are able to link to
+be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this Website.
+Through this Website you are able to link

-is made to keep the website up and running smoothly.
-However, [Stan the Bail Man] takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.
+effort is made to keep the Website up and running smoothly.
+However, [Stan the Bail Man] takes no responsibility for, and will not be liable for, the Website being temporarily unavailable due to technical issues beyond our control.